 - Investigating child maltreatment: More than 95% of reported cases of child maltreatment resulted in DCS staff establishing face-face contact with the alleged child victim within the recommended timeframe.

-- Families and not facilities for children under 6: The use of group facilities (also known as congregate care) for children under six years old remains minimal: in the last two years, only “four children under the age of six experienced congregate care placement.”
+- Families, not facilities for children under 6: The use of group facilities (also known as congregate care) for children under six years old remains minimal: in the last two years, only “four children under the age of six experienced congregate care placement.”

-- DCS Caseworker Caseloads: Along with improvements in the quality of care children receive, more than 90% of Foster Care Family Service Workers in the state have caseloads within the applicable threshold, and
+- DCS Caseworker Caseloads: Along with improvements in the quality of care children receive, more than 90% of Foster Care Family Service Workers in the state have caseloads within the applicable threshold.

 “We commend DCS for upholding major progress in these reforms,” said Ira Lustbader, litigation director for Children’s Rights.
 “There will always be challenges and stressors on the system, but these are crucial improvements that make a real difference for the children of Tennessee, and we know that state officials will make every effort to ensure the system keeps moving forward.”